CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

 \section{Experimental Design}

-~ The goal of our evalution is to answer the following research questions: \\ \textbf{RQ1: Can CloudFix repair cloud access control policies?} \\ \textbf{RQ2: How effective is Fault Localization for policy repair?} \\ \textbf{RQ3: How does accuracy vary across LLMs with FL-guided Repair?} \\ \textbf{RQ4: How well do the repairs generated by CloudFix generalize to requests not seen during the repair process?} \\ \textbf{RQ5: Can CloudFix repair policies with requests generated from natural language descriptions of faulty policies?}
+~ We address the following research questions:\\ \textbf{RQ1: How effective is Fault Localization at improving LLM-based policy repair compared to a baseline?} \\ \textbf{RQ2: How does request size affect repair accuracy?} \\ \textbf{RQ3: How does repair accuracy vary across LLMs?} \\ \textbf{RQ4: Can CloudFix generate repairs that generalize to semantically similar requests beyond those provided during the repair process?} \\ \textbf{RQ5: Can CloudFix repair policies when request specifications are synthesized from natural language descriptions of user intent?}